 instructions

-- Grease an 8x8 inch glass baking dish with coconut oil.
+- Grease an 8×8 inch glass baking dish with coconut oil or cooking spray.

-- Heat a medium sauté pan over medium-low heat.
+- Sauté the apple slices.
+Heat a medium sauté pan over medium-low heat.
 Add 2 teaspoons coconut oil and let it get hot, about 30 seconds.
-Add sliced apple and cook for about 5 minutes, stirring occasionally, until they are softened slightly, but still have some firmness.
-Add 1/2 teaspoon cinnamon and a pinch of sea salt and stir to combine.
+Add sliced apple and cook for about 5 minutes, stirring occasionally, until they are slightly softened, but still have some firmness.
+Add cinnamon and a pinch of sea salt and stir to combine.

 Arrin johnson says